kmlawson/rethinking-the-world-in-east-asia-mo3354/reading.md

 - No more than two pages
 - Please put the title of the text/s at the top of the handout
 - Please include your name under the title
+- Important: For consistency, please name the file that you submit in the following manner: Week number - Your first name - category name or short title of first reading in category.
+For example: W2 - Konrad - Gender and Confucianism

 **Introducing Elective Readings and your Essay Progress to Your Classmates**